New Player Guide

 - Healers care about weapon weight, but only care about support power as their primary stat, damage does nothing for them (aside from Paladins due to Devotion).
 Support power is fairly rare on war tribe drops, but keep an eye out.

 - If you use the port back to temple option while in Crow form you take extra durability damage.
 When in Crow form you can fly through gates and resurrect at any friendly or neutral hero statues on the map.

 - Outposts in the campaign worlds will sometimes have chests at them, if you kill the guards and capture the outpost you can loot the chest for several war tribe level pieces of gear and other loot.

 Crafting & Gathering

-- All Crafters must equip their specific craft's exploration disc.
-For the other disc you can pair a complementary crafting disicpline or a gathering discipline.
+- All Crafters must equip their specific craft's exploration discipline.
+For the other discipline you can pair a complementary crafting disicpline or use a gathering discipline.

-- Once you have the crafting disc equipped you can now use a crafting belt available from exploration discipline vendor.
+- Once you have an uncommon crafting discipline equipped you can purchase a crafting belt available from exploration discipline vendor.
 This belt will give you some crafting stats and will be upgraded overtime to add additional stats.

-For gatherers the best long term choice is Guinecean Duelist due to primary gathering stats being maximized via gear and thus secndary stats take priority (Dexterity and Intelligence), plus access to stealth.
-Otherwise due to racial bonuses and stat bonuses you can also use the follow, though long term they may be suboptimal:
+For gatherers the best long term choice is Guinecean Duelist due to primary gathering stats being maximized via gear and thus secondary stats take priority (Intelligence and Dexterity), plus access to stealth.
+Otherwise due to racial bonuses and stat bonuses you can also use the following, though long term they may be suboptimal:

 - Skinning: Minotaur Ranger Brigand - Dexterity